Stats derived from ESPNcricinfo statsguru.

 That drawn series provided some respite to South Africa, who have been on the end of several large reverses in 2018, including conceding two world record totals in a day.
 Their only ODI or T20I series wins in 2018 have come against Bangladesh.
 The 2-2 drawn series deserves some credit though, as just the second time the West Indies have failed to win a bilateral T20I series at home.
 While South Africa were outclassed in the first two matches, they fought back with the two highest successful chases made in women’s T20Is in the Caribbean.

-In amongst some heavy defeats in the English tri-nation series in June/July, South Africa’s one win was a convincing chase vs England (their record chase, and the highest successful chase by any side vs England).
+In among some heavy defeats in the English tri-nation series in June/July, South Africa’s one win was a convincing chase vs England (their record chase, and the highest successful chase by any side vs England).
 South Africa have the beating of any side in the group on their day, but as those world record totals suggest, their glaring issue since the 2016 World T20 has been their bowling.

 As a bowling team they concede more runs per over (7.75), and take wickets less often (1 every 26.68 balls) than any other side in the tournament.
 In matches vs the 2018 World T20 sides, Sri Lanka (20.38) are the only other side to average over 19 balls per wicket in that period.